sakshiojha72/sakshiojha72/README.md

 ---

-## 🌱 Currently Learning
+## 🚧 Currently

+- Interning — writing real Java, in real systems, with real deadlines
-- Spring Boot Security & Microservices architecture
+- Going deeper into Spring Boot Security & Microservices
-- TypeScript (because apparently JavaScript needed more rules 😅)
+- Learning TypeScript, because apparently JavaScript needed guardrails
-- System Design fundamentals
+- Studying System Design — understanding *why* before *how*
-- Making cleaner, more readable code (a never-ending journey)

 ---

-## ☕ A Little About Me
+## 👾 A Bit About Me

-- 🎓 CS student, India
-- 💡 I enjoy building projects that feel like real products — not just assignments
-- 🏥 Interested in **healthcare tech** and **fintech** — two areas where good software genuinely changes lives
-- ☕ Coffee drinker first, developer second (my IDE doesn't open before my first cup)
-- 🐛 My debugging process: Google → Stack Overflow → stare at screen → coffee → solution was a missing semicolon
+- CS student from India, currently in the thick of it
+- Backend-first mindset — I like knowing exactly what's happening under the hood
+- Caffeine is a food group.
+Non-negotiable.
+- I tend to take on a lot — and I figure it out as I go
+- Not here to look good on paper.
+Here to actually get good.

 ---

-## 📫 Connect With Me
+## 📫 Let's Connect

 [![GitHub](https://img.shields.io/badge/GitHub-sakshiojha72-181717?style=flat&logo=github)](https://github.com/sakshiojha72)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Sakshi_Ojha-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sakshi-88b09a22a/)

-*"First, solve the problem.
-Then, write the code."* — and maybe grab a coffee in between. ☕*